inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Tests
 Tests using pytest library

-Ensure that time changes after refreshing the page
+Ensure that returned time is correct and that time changes after refreshing the page

+Using test separation